lgradys/lgradys/README.md

 ### About

-- 🔭 At present, I’m working as a backend developer on [proRMS](https://qualpro.co/?lang=en), a microservices web application based on data processing with asynchronous communication supported by Apache Kafka
+- 🔭 At present, I’m working as a backend developer on [proRMS](https://qualpro.co/?lang=en) - microservices revenue management system for hotels based on external data processing according to basic configuration.
+Developing mainly in Java and Python.

-- 🌱 Current goals: **foreign languages** and **AI** related **technologies**
+- 🌱 Current goals: **foreign languages** and **AI** related **technologies**.

 ### Languages